 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
-During the low stage, the furnace operates at a reduced capacity as a way to maintain the chosen temperature in your home more efficiently.
-During the high stage, the furnace will instead operate at full capacity to meet demands for increased heat.
-With a two-stage furnace, you can experience improved energy efficiency and consistent temperatures all across your home.
+A heating system with two settings of operating - high and low - is called a two-stage furnace.
+On the low stage, the furnace operates at a reduced capacity in order to maintain the chosen temperature in your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to satisfy demands for increased heat.
+With a two-stage furnace, you can enjoy enhanced energy efficiency and balanced temperatures throughout your home.

 While two-stage furnaces are extremely efficient, not all all types are condensing furnaces.